 Stories about guitars being stolen from Hendrix are a common occurrence, and it’s possible that many of them are basically just people falsely remembering stuff.
 The story of the Darlington Stratocaster does, however, sound plausible, especially considering the fact that a black guitar went thought Jimi’s hands prior to this date.

 According to the article linked in the first paragraph, a musician named Tony Carrington bought the guitar at one point for $20, and soon sold it to someone else, saying it played quite badly.
 He noted that the person who sold him the guitar claimed he got it from Hendrix and that the Strat was now re-painted red.

 It was horrible.
 It had been used and abused and was not in a pristine condition.
 It could well have been the guitar that Hendrix knocked about.
 It did not even sound good.
 It was a dog as guitars go.‘I bought missing Jimi Hendrix guitar for £20’ – The Northern Echo

 The story of Jimi’s stolen guitar has been retold from generation to generation, and it seems to have developed into a local legend.
 Some people in Darlington apparently believe that the guitar is still around, and are even actively asking the current owner to return the guitar [Return Jimi Hendrix’s guitar and we’ll set up a music foundation’ – tribute band’s amnesty offer]

-We will not go any deeper into this as it is obvious that authenticating the guitar would be nearly impossible.
-However unlikely, if it ever reappears, we’ll update this article.
+However, it’s not worth getting any deeper into this as it is obvious that authenticating the guitar would be nearly impossible.
+Although highly unlikely, if it ever reappears, this page will be updated.